pounard/goat-mapper/README.md

  - [x] implement functionnal tests with a real SQL backend behind (right now only SQL generation is tested),

- - [ ] write much more functionnal tests,
+ - [x] write a code generator as a cache decorator for the finder API that would generate very fast and efficient PHP code to create repository definitions, based upon the intermediate reprensentation,

- - [ ] write a code generator as a cache decorator for the finder API that would generate very fast and efficient PHP code to create repository definitions, based upon the intermediate reprensentation,
+ - [x] make that PHP cache not so stupid and lazy load repository definitions on demand,

- - [ ] make that PHP cache not so stupid and lazy load repository definitions on demand,
+ - [ ] industrialise the PHP cache writer, decouple function name inflector, file name locator, and file loader,

  - [ ] add finder in builder to ensure relation target repositories are created or exist when adding new relations, make it lazy with a link resolution phase